 Social and political movements

-Famous Prestonian Joseph Livesey was a temperance campaigner, social reformer, local politician, writer, publisher, newspaper proprietor, and philanthropist.
-He was also the founder of the Temperance Movement, a social movement against the consumption of alcoholic beverages.
-It was in Preston where the word 'teetotalism' was born and where Livesey drew up the first pledge.
+Prestonian and temperance campaigner, Joseph Livesey (1794-1884), was an active campaigner and published many magazines throughout his life to help spread his word.
+He was the founder of the Temperance Movement - a social movement against the consumption of alcoholic beverages - and published 'The Struggle', in favour of anti-corn laws.
+It was in Preston where Livesey recorded the meeting where the word 'teetotalism' was born, and where he drew up the first pledge.

 The Women's Suffrage movement also has several important links to Preston.
 Edith Rigby and Patti Mayor were two Prestonian suffragettes who were active in protests.